-Overall, the average cost per product is approximately $200.
-However, for complex products with many ingredients including multiple high GMO-risk ingredients (i.e, ingredients likely to be genetically engineered), the costs could run substantially higher.
-In addition, costs can vary considerably depending on how many products you are enrolling and how many manufacturing facilities must be inspected related to your products.
-In order to fairly charge each company for the amount of work a given product verification will require, our cost model is based on a complex range of factors; the first thing we suggest is that each company request a detailed cost estimate.
+Costs can vary considerably depending on how many products you are enrolling and how many manufacturing facilities must be inspected related to your products.
+In addition, complex products with many ingredients including multiple high GMO-risk ingredients (i.e, ingredients likely to be genetically engineered), the costs could run substantially higher.
+In order to fairly charge each company for the amount of work a given product verification will require, our cost model is based on a complex range of factors.
+To get an accurate and personalized estimate for your company, request a free cost estimate.

 The process can take a month or less for low GMO-risk products to longer for high-risk products, depending on the attributes of the product and how quickly you can submit the required documentation for evaluation.
 For more detail about the basic steps in our verification process, please review our overview of the verification process.